-control of the paw placement.
+Gait analysis at 2 dpi using the Catwalk system revealed impaired locomotion in CCI-control diet animals.
+A long print length reflects foot dragging and less control of the foot.
+We also noticed after injury a smaller print width and a smaller print area within the left hind paw (LH) in the control diet group, which indicate a poor control of the paw placement.
 The FC-treated group showed a decrease in print length for the LH compared to the control diet group.
-We also assessed the stand index (SI), which measures the speed at which the paw loses contact with the glass plate.
-The SI was higher in CCI-control diet animals compared to the other groups, emphasizing a poor support of the LH during locomotion.
+We also assessed the stand index (SI) which measures the speed at which the paw loses contact with the glass plate.
+The SI was higher in CCI-control diet animals compared with the other groups, emphasising a poor support of the LH during locomotion.
 The step cycle, which runs from the initial contact to the following contact of the same paw, was longer in the CCI-control diet group.
 We also noticed a slower body speed in this group compared to CCI-FC and craniotomy-control animals.
-These latter two parameters may reflect a motor "clumsiness" that is a consequence of the impaired relationship between the placement of paws within a step.
-The measurements indicated that TBI reduced interlimb coordination and the FC diet led to partial improvement (Supplementary Fig. 3) (see online supplementary material at http://www .liebertpub.com).
+These latter two parameters may reflect a motor 'clumsiness' that is a consequence of the impaired relationship between the placement of paws within a step.
+The measurements indicated that TBI reduced interlimb coordination and the FC diet led to partial improvement.
+(Supplementary Fig. 3).

-Fortasyn Connect FC improves spatial memory deficits in the Morris water maze and reduces novel object recognition impairment after traumatic brain injury
+FC improves spatial memory deficits in the MWM and reduces novel object recognition impairment after TBI

-TBI leads to deficits in cognition (e.g., memory, attention, and information-processing speed), which are TBI-severity dependent.
+TBI leads to deficits in cognition, e.g. memory, attention and information-processing speed, which are TBI severity-dependent.
 The temporal lobes are vulnerable in TBI, in part because of their location in the skull.
-The hippocampus plays a key role in memory processing, recognition, acquisition, and storage of the contextual details and temporal order of stimuli; hippocampal atrophy is related to injury severity.^{55,56} Spatial memory was assessed using the MWM, a test used to detect impairments in hippocampaldependent learning and memory.57 CCI led to a disruption of the task acquisition, and FC-supplemented animals did not show significant differences compared to injured animals fed the control diet (Supplementary Fig. 4) (see online supplementary material at http://www .liebertpub.com).
-The probe trial revealed a major impairment post-CCI (one-way ANOVA, p = 0.0005; $F{(2,27)} = 10.17$; Fig. 2C), which was reversed by the FC-supplemented diet.
+The hippocampus plays a key role in memory processing, recognition, acquisition, and storage of the contextual details and temporal order of stimuli; hippocampal atrophy is related to injury severity. .
+Spatial memory was assessed using the Morris water maze (MWM), a test used to detect impairments in hippocampal-dependent learning and memory.
+CCI led to a disruption of the task acquisition and the FC - supplemented animals did not show significant differences compared to the injured animals fed the control diet (Supplementary Fig. 4).
+The probe trial revealed a major impairment post-CCI (One way ANOVA; p = 0.0005, $F{(2,27)} = 10.17$ ; Fig. 2c), which was reversed by the FC-supplemented diet.

-The NOR task is another widely used model for the investigation of memory.
-Observations in primates and rodents have shown the importance of the parahippocampal regions of the temporal lobe (perirhinal, entorhinal, and inferior temporal cortices) for visual object recognition memory.58
+The novel object recognition (NOR) task is another widely used model for the investigation of memory.
+Observations in primates and rodents have shown the importance of the parahippocampal regions of the temporal lobe (perirhinal, entorhinal and inferior temporal cortices) for visual object recognition memory .

-In the NOR, craniotomy-control mice spent the highest proportion of time with the novel object (one-way ANOVA, p = 0.003; $F{(3,36)} = 5.596$; Fig. 2D).
-CCI resulted in a significant reduction in the RI, and this reduction was partly reversed by FC.
+In the NOR, craniotomy -control mice spent the highest proportion of time with the novel object (One way ANOVA; p = 0.003, $F{(3,36)} = 5.596$ ; Fig. 2d).
+CCI resulted in a significant reduction in the recognition index (RI), and this reduction was partly reversed by FC.

-Fortasyn Connect reverses the disrupted behaviour in the elevated zero maze after traumatic brain injury
+FC reverses the disrupted behaviour in the elevated zero maze after TBI

-TBI survivors frequently present with a delayed emergence of increased anxiety, agitation and disinhibition, and aggressive behavior.59 These changes in personality disrupt relationships and hinder rehabilitation.
-Anxiolytic and anxiogenic factors can be tested using the EPM, during which animals display a preference for dark spaces.
-In a CCI study, it was shown that at 21 days post-injury, mice display a reduced anxiety.60
+TBI survivors frequently present with a delayed emergence of increased anxiety, agitation and disinhibition, and aggressive behavior.
+These changes in personality disrupt relationships and hinder rehabilitation.
+Anxiolytic and anxiogenic factors can be tested using the elevated plus maze, during which the animals display a preference for dark spaces.
+In a CCI study, it was shown that at 21 days post-injury, mice display a reduced anxiety.